-Banks may also offer a wider range of products.
+Banks may also offer a wider range of products and services, like foreign currency accounts for example.
 As they are owned by private shareholders and are therefore always expanding, it is likely that the big names in banking will continue to develop and grow.
 For anyone interested in taking advantage of enhanced products or services, a bank account is probably going to be the best possible choice.

 How To Decide On The Most Suitable Option

 There are a few further points we need to think about before we draw this guide to a close.
 When thinking about the differences between building societies and banks, we need to think about what they aim to do.

 Building societies are set up as local institutions, ones who physically hold money, and are therefore depended on by the community.
 They are driven by their customers or members, and not by profits.
 Banks, however, as private institutions, are driven by profit.
 External shareholders and stock market listings mean that these institutions are in the business of being profitable.

 While neither ethos is particularly bad, you may have already made a decision based on the above statement.
 Banks tend to offer greater flexibility when it comes to products and global finance.
 Building societies, while close-knit and with higher interest rates, may not be seen as so flexible by the wider public.